GRADUATE PROGRAM IN CELL & SYSTEMS BIOLOGY

 General Program Requirements

-Normally the CSB MSc program should be completed within 24 months (6 sessions).
-Students in the MSc program must complete either two quarter-credit CSB1020H modules (0.5 full course equivalent, FCE) OR a half-credit graduate course offered through CSB, OR an approved equivalent half-credit course offered by another department; the CSB1010Y MSc seminar series (CR/NCR, attendance at 24 seminars per year); a thesis on a research project; a public presentation of the thesis research, and defence of the thesis at an oral examination.
+Normally the CSB MSc program should be completed within 20 months (5 sessions).
+Students in the MSc program must complete either two quarter-credit CSB1020H modules (0.5 full course equivalent, FCE) OR a half-credit graduate course offered through CSB, OR an approved equivalent half-credit course offered by another department; the CSB1010Y MSc seminar series (CR/NCR, attendance at 24 seminars per year); a thesis on a research project; a public presentation of the thesis research, and defense of the thesis at an oral examination.

 Course Work